How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Choosing an Exterminator: Ask the Right Questions

-When hiring an exterminator, it’s important to ask the right questions to ensure you’ve chosen someone qualified for that pest, as well as having an idea of what you yourself are getting into.
+When hiring a pest control service, it’s important to ask the right questions.
+This ensures you’ve chosen someone qualified for that pest, as well as having an idea of what you yourself are getting into.

 There are three categories of question you’ll need to ask, the first of which you can often answer yourself with a little online research.

-You obviously don’t need to ask a potential exterminator every single question listed below (especially for smaller jobs), but the more you know about a service provider, the lower your risk is of getting poor results, paying too much, or even getting scammed.
+You obviously don’t need to ask a potential exterminator every single question listed below (especially for smaller jobs).
+However, the more you know about a service provider, the lower your risk is of getting poor results, paying too much, or even getting scammed.

 Reputation

 As mentioned, you can often answer these questions by looking online at the company’s website, Google Business Listing, Better Business Bureau, Yelp and similar resources.
-However, you’ll still want to have all of these answered before hiring, so you may still need to ask the company at least one of these.
+However, you’ll still want to have all of these answered before hiring.
+Thus, you may still need to ask the company at least one of these.

 Question 1: How long has the company been in business?